themeteorchef/roll-your-own-authentication/roll-your-own-authentication.md

 Back to our course of action, we can see our method being put to use near the top of our call.
 Simple as that!
 All we need to do is call `sendWelcomeEmail`, passing in the expected `user` information and `profile` information.
 Now, whenever a user signs up for our application, they'll get a neat welcome email!

 Give yourself a pat on the back, we're all done!
-We now have a fully functional oAuth and password-based login system.
+We now have a fully functional OAuth and password-based login system.

 ### Wrap up & summary
 In this recipe, we learned how to wire up our own authentication workflow in Meteor.
 We learned how to set up support for oAuth login providers, as well as add the means for both signing up and logging into our application using an email and password combination.
 We also learned how to create a custom helper to delegate finding our user's email address regardless of account type.
 Finally, we learned how to tap into Meteor's `Accounts.onCreateUser` callback to send off a fancy email whenever anyone joins our app.